Revolution: Types

 A further dimension to Katz's typology is that revolutions are either against (anti-monarchy, anti-dictatorial, anti-communist, anti-democratic) or for (pro-fascism, pro-communism, pro-nationalism, etc.).
 In the latter cases, a transition period is generally necessary to decide which direction to take to achieve the desired form of government.
 Other types of revolution, created for other typologies, include proletarian or communist revolutions (inspired by the ideas of Marxism that aim to replace capitalism with communism); failed or abortive revolutions (that are not able to secure power after winning temporary victories or amassing large-scale mobilizations); or violent vs. nonviolent revolutions.
 The term revolution has also been used to denote great changes outside the political sphere.
 Such revolutions, often labeled social revolutions, are recognized as major transformations in a society's culture, philosophy, or technology, rather than in its political system.
 Some social revolutions are global in scope, while others are limited to single countries.
 Commonly cited examples of social revolution are the Industrial Revolution, Scientific Revolution, Commercial Revolution, and Digital Revolution.
 These revolutions also fit the "slow revolution" type identified by Tocqueville.

 Studies of revolution

-R E V O L U T I O N, graffiti with political message on a house wall in Ystad, Sweden.
-Four letters have been written backwards and in a different color so that they also form the word Love.